pilgrimtabby/gdrive-stash/README.md

 This script restores this functionality: any files added or modified in the local directory are updated in Drive; files deleted locally are NOT deleted in Drive, though that functionality could be added fairly easily if there is interest.

+This program could likely be much more efficient, but I wrote it for personal use and I'm satisfied with it.
+Feel free to optimize it if you're feeling motivated.

-The `.py` version of this script works on Windows, Linux, and MacOS.
+The `.py` version of this script works on Windows, Linux, and MacOS, and is much faster because it uploads files in parallel.
 The `.ps1` script has only been tested on Windows and may not be compatible with other platforms.

 # Usage